Singapore lies at the heart of the modern energy world.

-5. Singapore had thought about the civilian use of nuclear energy due to its own energy problems, but ultimately decided against it
+5. Singapore had been considering the civilian use of nuclear energy because of its own energy problems.
+Singapore ultimately decided against it.

-6. For Singapore, the question of the military and civilian use of nuclear energy is a central issue, and goes far beyond energy issues
+6. For Singapore, the question of military and civilian use of nuclear energy is a central issue.
+This goes far beyond pure energy issues.

-07. New world powers emerge, and this requires even more diplomatic skill from Singapore
+07. New world powers will emerge.
+This will require even more diplomatic skill from Singapore.

-Singapore is quite disturbed by the fact that more world powers are claiming the lifelines of the global sea trade and trade of energy commodities for themselves.
+More and more powers are claiming the lifelines of global maritime trade and trade in energy commodities.
+This has implications for Singapore.
 India now has a functioning Navy that is very powerful, but is more active in the Indian Ocean.
-These entanglements lead to a situation where the energy issues for Singapore become a problem for society as a whole, because of its geostrategic importance.
+These entanglements lead to a situation where energy issues can become a problem for Singapore as a whole because of its geostrategic importance.
 One last option would be stronger cooperation with neighbouring countries, especially Indonesia, which, unlike Singapore, has its own natural gas reserves.
 However, this requires a fine-tuned and targeted cooperation at various levels, and energy policy is just one area.

 The Diplomat, The Trouble with Indonesia-Singapore Relations, 2015, https://thediplomat.com/2015/10/the-trouble-with-indonesia-singapore-relations/